MrDurdenEG/Payment-System/README.md

 Updating Accounts in Data Base...

-Thank you for using our system!
+Transaction Data info saved in AccountDB.txt

-Thank you for using our system!\n
+# Thank you for using our system!

 ====================================